iPaulPro/scaffold-lens/README.md

 # 🏗🌿 Scaffold-Lens

-This project is a fork of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) for building dapps with Lens V3 on Lens Network.
+This project is a fork of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) for building dapps with Lens V3 on Lens Chain.

 ## Overview

 Features:
-- ✅ Run a local EVM chain and test contracts locally with Hardhat
+- ✅ Run a local ZKsync chain and test contracts locally with Hardhat
-- ✅ Deploy the full Lens Protocol V3 on a local network
+- ✅ Deploy the full V3 Lens Protocol on a local network
-- ✅ Debug Lens V3 contracts on a Lens Network Sepolia Testnet
+- ✅ Debug Lens V3 contracts on a Lens Testnet
-- ✅ Debug local contracts with a graphical interface
+- ✅ Debug contracts with a graphical interface
 - ✅ Deploy a Lens Account Action contract
 - ✅ Deploy a Lens Post Rule contract
 - ✅ Verify contracts on Lens Block Explorer